 This low carb sour cream topping is made simply by using fresh sour cream and lightly sweetening it with your favorite sugar-substitute and a hint of vanilla.

 You will make and spread this topping right before you present your cheesecake.
-The topping adds a nice refreshing tang and compliments the cheesecake perfectly.
+The topping adds a nice refreshing tang and complements the cheesecake perfectly.

 Plus it hides any imperfections the top of cheesecake may have.
 That’s a win, win in my book.